Worst violence in years spreads in South Africa as grievances boil over | Law-Order

 The health department meanwhile said it had been forced to temporarily close some vaccination sites affected by the unrest, which had disrupted the rollout of COVID-19 vaccines.
 Essential healthcare services like the collection of chronic medication by tuberculosis, HIV and diabetes patients were also affected by the violence.

 An official, who declined to be named, said a government target to vaccinate 200,000 people on Monday fell short by 54,000 shots, mostly owing to disruption from the violence.
-(Additional reporting by Siyabonga Sishi in Durban and Tim Cocks, Siphiwe Sibeko and Tanisha Heiberg in Johannesburg, Writing by Tim Cocks, Editing by Angus MacSwan)
+(Editing by Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)